clarkf/minifyjs/README.md

 * `-v` or `--verbose` — Verbose output.
 Currently, the minification engine only uses this.
 If any engine returns a warning (some do, some don't) and verbosity is enabled, it will write the warnings to STDERR.
 * `-o` or `--output` — Write data to a specific file instead of outputting.

+The concept here is for use within larger projects.
+You can easily commit your project using:

+    minifyjs mycode.js > mycode.min.js

+This will create a file called mycode.min.js containing the smallest minified version available (see `best` engine explanation below).

+Or, with a specific engine:

+    minifyjs -e uglify mycode.js

+Or, beautify with a specific engine and verbosity:

+    minifyjs -b -v -e js-beautify mycode.js

 ## Engines

 ### Minification engines